You know that feeling when you’re nodding, smiling, saying “I’m fine” for the hundredth time, while something inside whispers, “This isn’t really me.”

 It all starts with you.”

-Right there was my awakening.
+That was my awakening.

 That moment started everything.
 And I’ve been calling people out on their hiding ever since.